 Your choices: salary vs. owner’s draw

 First, let’s look at the two main ways small business owners and entrepreneurs typically pay themselves.
-We’ll dive into each method by explaining how each system works and the respective pros and cons to consider.
+We’ll dive into each method, explaining how each system works and the pros and cons to consider.

 Option 1: Salary method

 We’ll start with salary.
 This is the method you are probably the most familiar with.
 Paying yourself a salary from your business is comparable to how you would usually pay an employee.
-Essentially, you cut yourself a paycheck on a regular schedule, and the taxes you owe are automatically withheld.
+Essentially, you pay yourself through payroll on a regular schedule, just like any other employee.
+Federal and state income taxes are withheld, along with Social Security and Medicare taxes (FICA).
+As the business owner, you must also pay the employer portion of Social Security and Medicare taxes, and your company may owe federal and state unemployment taxes.

 Here are the main points to consider if you choose to use the salary method: